sosy-lab/sv-benchmarks/c/Makefile-README.md

                        ``0`` the ``*.c`` file will be used.
 * ``REPORT_CC_FILE`` - If ``1`` report the file being compiled on
                        standard output.
 If ``0`` do not report.
+                       If ``2`` report compilation in a way that keeps output small which is useful for the TravisCI build which sets a limit of the log size.
 * ``SET_FILES`` - See "Set files mode" section.
 * ``SUPPRESS_WARNINGS`` - If ``1`` suppress all compiler warnings.
 If
                           ``0`` do not suppress compiler warnings and